Hornets top Spurs, leaving Popovich win short of NBA record

 Ball gave Charlotte a 117-113 lead with two free throws with 55.5 seconds left.
 Murray’s layup drew San Antonio to 119-117 before Martin hit four foul shots on two trips to the line in the final 33.6.

-”I thought we finished with one rebound at least,” Hornets coach John Borrego said. ”Cody had a huge rebound at the end to seal this game, but we had a couple of slips there.
+”I thought we finished with one rebound at least,” Hornets coach James Borrego said. ”Cody had a huge rebound at the end to seal this game, but we had a couple of slips there.
 We have to get bodies on bodies and it could’ve cost us again, but we are fortunate to get the win.”

 With Charlotte ahead 115-111, Plumlee contended with Jakob Poeltl for a rebound.
 The two locked up on the ball, and Plumlee slung Poeltl to the floor in an effort to control the ball.
 Officials ruled it a jump ball and no foul on Plumlee.

-Note: This story has been corrected to show that the first name of the Hornets coach is James, not John, Borrego, and that Dejounte Murray had 10 assists, not 10 rebounds.